 Disorganised attachment (also called fearful-avoidant attachment) refers to a combination of anxious and avoidant attachment styles.
 Individuals with a disorganised attachment may experience conflicting emotions, vacillating between intense feelings of attachment and a desire for distance and independence.
 This form of insecure attachment often results in a mix of longing for closeness and fear of it, typically associated with inconsistent or frightening early caregiving.
 Hypnotherapy works with unconscious memories to help you notice and shift these patterns.
 This supports emotional regulation, develops a sense of internal safety, and makes relationships feel more predictable, secure, and fulfilling.

-Building Earned Secure Attachment Through Hypnotherapy
+Developing Earned Secure Attachment Through Hypnotherapy

 The Benefits of Hypnotherapy for Treating Attachment Issues